app2pack/Windows365-Scripts/README.md

 8. **W365-Clipboard-Rediect-Prompt_Client2Cloudpc.ps1** - Script to prompt the user to enter the value based on the options and set the registry value to allow copy paste from base device to windows 365 cloud pc.

+9. W365-ShowHidden-Restart.ps1 - Displays the restart button if its disabled or hidden inside a windows 365 cloud pc.

 Run these scripts in PowerShell with administrative privileges to ensure it can modify the registry.